LemuelCushing/january-uprising-seminar/main.md

 ## January Uprising
 [..?]

+Having read about the beginning of the revolt from newspapers, Dostoevsky began his private notebook of 1863 with the question: ‘‘What is the real war?— The Polish war is the war of two Christianities [Christian denominations— N.P.], this is the beginning of the future war of Russian Orthodox Christianity with Catholicism, in other words—of the Russian genius and European civilization.
+Here the progress is ours—and not an official progress (in agreement with the Dutch formula), but the peoples’ progress.’’ { F. M. Dostoevskii, Polnoe sobranie sochinenii v tridtsati tomakh (Leningrad: Nauka, 1972–90), 20:170 <br> Quoted in: Perlina, Nina.
+“Dostoevsky and His Polish Fellow Prisoners from the House of the Dead.”
+In Polish Encounters, Russian Identity, edited by David L. Ransel and Bozena Shallcross, 100–109.
+Bloomington, IN: Indiana University Press, 2005. p.100 | 12}
 ---

 ## The underground government
-Piłsudski: "The greatness of our nation in the great epoch of 1863 consisted in its government, which, unknown by name, was respected and obeyed in a manner that should make all countries and all nations jealous" <sup class="tp" title="A lecture delivered in 1924 entitled Rok 1863 [The Year 1863]; 'Józef Piłsudski o powstaniu 1863 roku [Józef Piłsudski on the January uprising] (London, 1963), p.
-153.">[1]</sup>
+Piłsudski: "The greatness of our nation in the great epoch of 1863 consisted in its government, which, unknown by name, was respected and obeyed in a manner that should make all countries and all nations jealous" {A lecture delivered in 1924 entitled Rok 1863 [The Year 1863] Józef Piłsudski o powstaniu 1863 roku [Józef Piłsudski on the January uprising] (London, 1963), p.
+153. |1}

 --

 Langiewicz - The (last?) dictator

---
+---

-Jozef Wysocki - the emigre officer (?) <sup class="tp" title="Leslie p.208">[1]</sup>
+Jozef Wysocki - the emigre officer (?) {Leslie p.208 | 1}

 ---